-(b) Included in other commitments are building leases and defined benefit pension plan funding obligations.
+(b) Included in other commitments are building and vehicle leases, and defined benefit pension plan funding obligations.

-In addition to the items in the table above, the Corporation has issued commitment letters to customers who may meet the criteria to obtain Demand Side Management ("DSM") funding under the DSM Program approved by the BCUC.
-As at December 31, 2021, the Corporation had issued \$16 million (December 31, 2020 - \$28 million) of commitment letters to these customers.
+In addition to the items in the table above, the Corporation has issued commitment letters to customers who may meet the criteria to obtain Demand Side Management ("DSM") funding under the DSM Expenditures Plan approved by the BCUC.
+As at December 31, 2022, the Corporation had issued \$14 million (December 31, 2021 - \$16 million) of commitment letters to these customers.